cybozu-go/neco/docs/dctest.md

 Type of Test Suites
 -------------------

-There are two types of test suites.
+There are three types of test suites.

-1. functions
+1. bootstrap

-    This suite tests a full set of functions of Neco.
-Especially this includes upgrading test and joining/removing boot server node test.
+    This suite tests initial setup of Neco.
+This does not include upgrading test nor boot server node joining/leaving test.

+    This suite installs Neco with the generated deb package.

+2. upgrade

+    This suite tests initial setup and upgrade of Neco.

     Upgrading test first installs Neco by downloading a deb package from github.com.
 It then upgrades Neco with the generated deb package, which is versioned as `9999.99.99`.

-2. bootstrap
+3. functions

-    This suite tests initial setup of Neco.
-This does not include upgrading test nor joining/removing boot server node test.
+    This suite tests a full set of functions of Neco in a single version, i.e. this consists of initial setup of Neco and joining/leaving of a boot server node.

     This suite installs Neco with the generated deb package.

-Each test has an entry point of test as `<suite>/suite_test.go`.
+Each test suite has an entry point of test as `<suite>/suite_test.go`.

 ### Base of upgrading test